-In January 2011, the Company adopted the FASB Accounting Standards Update ("ASU") No. 2009-13, Multiple-Element Revenue Arrangements ("ASU No. 2009-13"), which was codified within ASC 605-25, on a prospective basis for all revenue arrangements entered into or materially modified after the adoption date.
+In January 2011, the Company adopted FASB Accounting Standards Update ("ASU") No. 2009-13, Multiple-Element Revenue Arrangements ("ASU 2009-13"), which was codified within ASC 605-25, on a prospective basis for all revenue arrangements entered into or materially modified after the adoption date.
 The 2010 Agreement was entered into prior to January 1, 2011 and the Company initially applied its prior accounting policy with respect to the arrangement.
 Under this policy, when evaluating multiple element arrangements, the Company considered whether the components of the arrangement should be accounted for individually as separate units of accounting if (1) the elements have stand-alone value, and (2) the Company is able to estimate the fair value of all undelivered elements under the arrangement.

-In July 2014, the Company amended its collaboration agreement with Celgene.
-The amendment was determined to be a material modification pursuant to ASU No. 2009-13.
+In July 2014, the Company amended its 2010 Agreement.
+The amendment was determined to be a material modification pursuant to ASU 2009-13.
 As a result of the amendment, the Company was required to reevaluate the agreement under ASC 605-25, and began recognizing revenue for the arrangement under this guidance on a prospective basis, as discussed further in Note 3.
-As required, all new contracts or modifications to existing contracts, including the AG-881 Agreements entered into in April 2015 and discussed further in Note 3, will be accounted for under ASC 605-25.
+As required, all new contracts or modifications to existing contracts, including the AG-881 Agreements and the 2016 Agreement discussed further in Note 3, have been accounted for under ASC 605-25.